zxcvbnius/slate/source/index.md

     //@param String status, the status of the device
     //@param String authToken, the auth token of the device
 ```
-After calling function **loginWithAuthToken**, Diuit server will return the current `DiuitDevice`.
-It contains the information of the device, including id, serial, platform, and status.
+After calling this function `loginWithAuthToken`, Diuit server will return the current `DiuitDevice`, which contains the information of the device, including device id, serial number, platform, and status.

 ## Chat Object